mputzi/moodle-mod_mootyper/README.md

 6. NEW IN THIS RELEASE

-Implemented, Activity Completion for View and it is now working in this version of MooTyper.
-Added a few more keyboard layouts.
+Implemented, a few more keyboard layouts.

 7. OTHER RECENT NEW CAPABILITIES